-Bit Description 31:00 Initial Logical Block Reference Tag (ILBRT): This field specifies the Initial Logical Block Reference Tag value.
-This field is only used if the namespace is formatted to use end-to-end protection information.
+Bits Description 31:00 Initial Logical Block Reference Tag (ILBRT): This field specifies the Initial Logical Block Reference Tag value.
+If the namespace is not formatted to use end-to-end protection information, then this field is ignored.
 Refer to section 8.3.